 How to drink for less in Manchester

 - Keep an eye on the local papers and websites for specials over weekends and public holidays.
-Have a look at Design my Night and the Manchester Evening News for ideas of where to go.
+Have a look at Design my Night, the Manchester Evening News and TickX for ideas of where to go.

 - Try Rosylee’s happy hour – Monday to Thursday 5pm until 7 pm and Friday from 12 until closing time.
 If it rains, which it does, Rosylee serves half price prosecco at £3 a glass or £15 a bottle.
 If beer is your preferred tipple, then head to Kosmonaut and have a pint of their Special K for £3.